 Born in 1837, Olive Oatman was one of seven siblings.
 Her parents, Roys and Mary Ann Oatman, were Mormon and raised all of their children in the the Church of Jesus Christ of Latter-day Saints.

-In 1850, when Olive was just 13 years old, Roys and Mary Ann joined a wagon train, led by James C. Brewster, of the Church of Jesus Christ of Latter-Day Saints.
-He had broken from the followers of Brigham Young in Utah and was leading a new set of followers to Californa, where he believed the true gathering place of the Mormon religion was intended to be.
+In 1850, when Olive was just 13 years old, Roys and Mary Ann joined a wagon train, led by James C. Brewster of the Church of Jesus Christ of Latter-Day Saints.
+He had broken from the followers of Brigham Young in Utah and was leading a new set of followers to California, where he believed the true gathering place of the Mormon religion was intended to be.

-The Oatmans were in the second half, who ventured south toward Tuscon.
+The Oatmans were in the second half, who ventured south toward Tucson.
 The group reached Maricopa Wells, a series of watering holes that acted as a travelers rest for wagon trains at the time.
 The locals warned the train that the road ahead was unforgiving and that the Native Americans who lived on it could be hostile, and most of the group resolved to stay.

 The Oatmans however, determined to meet up with Brewster and the rest of the original group, soldiered on.

 Their determination to travel alone would be their downfall.

 Four days into their solo trek, the Oatmans encountered a group of Native Americans.
 Thought to be members of the Western Yavapai tribe, the group tried bargaining with the Oatmans for tobacco and food.

 When the Oatmans rejected them, the Native Americans slaughtered Roys, Mary Ann, and four of the children with clubs and axes.

 Olive and her sister Mary were taken captive by the Yavapai and lead to a village some 60-100 miles away.
 Once there, the girls were treated as slaves used to forage for food and carry firewood.
 They were often beaten and mistreated if they did not comply.